BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 const terrainWorldCenter = terrain.centerWorld; // Vector3 position of the terrain center in the World space

-const mapPointsX = terrain.mapSubX; // the passed map number of points on width at terrain construction time const mapPointsZ = terrain.mapSubZ; // the passed map number of points on height at terrain construction time
+const mapPointsX = terrain.mapSubX; // the passed map number of points on width at terrain construction time const mapPointsZ = terrain.mapSubZ; // the passed map number of points on depth at terrain construction time

 const camera = terrain.camera; // the camera the terrain is linked to.
 By default, the scene active camera
 ```